Deputy Chief Solicitor Dispute Resolution

 He is the author of 2 of AGS’s most popular and cited publications, AGS’s Legal Briefings on Misconduct in the Australian Public Service and Dealing effectively with unsatisfactory performance in the Australian Public Service.

-Paul’s recent work includes:
+Paul’s relevant work includes:

 - conduct in the Fair Work Commission of 2 applications by the Department of Home Affairs (formerly Immigration and Border Protection) to prevent protected industrial action being taken under s 424 of the Fair Work Act 2009 because of its impact on Australian Border Force operations and threat to public health and safety: DIBP v CPSU FWC 2526 and FWC 7184